-Treatment for cat acne is usually pretty simple.
+Cat acne treatment is pretty simple.
 To start with, if you are using plastic dishes, try switching to metal or ceramic ones.

 In addition, if your cat will tolerate it, warm compresses can reduce swelling and irritation.

 Keeping acne-prone areas clean is key to both treating and preventing breakouts.
-My favorite product line for at-home pet coat and skin care, Vetericyn, offers the purr-fect solution for many common feline facial issues, including acne.
+My favorite product line for at-home pet coat and skin care, Vetericyn, offers the purr-fect solution for many common feline facial issues, including mild feline acne cases.

-Since cat acne may require lifelong treatment to keep it under control, it’s important to use something that will make the process as easy and pain-free as possible, both for your cat and for you.
-I love Vetericyn products because, while they’re great for cleaning, soothing, and preventing infection, they won’t sting or burn, so your cat won’t run behind the nearest piece of furniture when he sees you coming with the cotton balls.
+Since cat chin acne may require lifelong treatment to keep it under control, it’s important to use something that will make the process as easy and pain-free as possible, both for your cat and for you.
+I love Vetericyn products because they’re great for cleaning, soothing, and preventing infection and won’t sting or burn, so your cat won’t run behind the nearest piece of furniture when he sees you coming with the cotton balls.

-Of course, if your cat’s skin doesn’t clear up with at-home treatment or if you notice swelling, tenderness, or hair loss, make sure to schedule a visit with your veterinarian to spare him from unnecessary pain and rule out any other medical issues.
+Of course, if your cat’s acne doesn’t clear up with at-home treatment or if you notice swelling, tenderness, or hair loss, schedule a visit with your veterinarian to spare him from unnecessary pain and rule out any other medical issues.